 Newfoundland and Labrador

-Darlene Spracklin-Reid is a the Director of Student Affairs for the Marine Institute of Memorial University.
+Darlene Spracklin-Reid is the Assistant Deputy Minister (Infrastructure Division) in the Government of Newfoundland and Labrador's Department of Transportation and Infrastructure.
 She is an engineer and educator with a background in project management, curriculum development, and accreditation.
 She is a past chair of Professional Engineers and Geoscientists of Newfoundland and Labrador (PEGNL) and has served on the boards of the Canadian Engineering Education Association, the Newfoundland and Labrador Construction Association, and the American Concrete Institute.
 She is currently a director on the board of the Newfoundland and Labrador Housing Corporation.
 She received the PEGNL Outstanding Community Service Award, the President’s Award for Exemplary Service to Memorial University, the Fry Family Foundation’s “Top 1% Elite Award” in recognition of commitment to community service, and the Memorial University Alumni Award for Community Service.

 Marisa Sterling